aramay/phase0/week-1/tracking-changes-reflection.md

 #Using your command line, create a new file called tracking-changes-reflection.md in the week-1 directory.
-Open the file in sublime.
-Copy the following questions in it and answer them.

 1. How does tracking and adding changes make developers' lives easier?